nicoverbruggen/image-generator/README.md

     composer require nicoverbruggen/image-generator

-See [the example source file](example.php) that is used to generate an image.
+See [the example source file](examples/saved.php) that is used to generate and save the sample images.
 You can generate the following examples:

 ![The barebones example](examples/barebones.png)
 ![A multiline example](examples/multiline.png)
 ![An avatar](examples/avatar.png)

 Please note that for testing purposes, I used Roboto Black as the TrueType font.
-This font is not included in this repository.
+(This font is not included in this repository.)

+You can also check out [the other source file](examples/direct.php).
+You can point your browser directly at this file (assuming you're running a PHP server, of course) and it will directly return a file since the path is set to `null`.

 ## Notes